 We'll also visit a weaving gallery where we can see some examples of beautiful Hispanic textiles created by an award-winning weaver.
 Incorporating different patterns and techniques from those of Native Americans, weavings like these have been produced by generations of local families.Lunch: We'll have lunch at historic Rancho de Chimayó, a charming restaurant housed in an old hacienda.

-Chimayó is known for its heirloom chiles, the fruit of the Capsicum pepper (not to be confused with "chili con carne.")
-Most New Mexican dishes are prepared with red or green chile.
-(New Mexico's official state question is "Red or green?")
-If you'd like to try both, order "Christmas!"
+Chimayó is known for its heirloom chiles, the fruit of the Capsicum plant.
+Most traditional New Mexican dishes are prepared with red or green chile.
+(New Mexico's official state question is "Red or green?"
+If you'd like to try both, order "Christmas!")

 Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage.Afternoon: We'll depart for a field trip to Pojoaque, NM, where we'll visit the Poeh Museum to expand our knowledge of the Pueblo people's art, history, and culture We'll then go to Santa Clara Pueblo for a visit to the pottery studio of Paul Speckled Rock.

 One of the most welcoming pueblos of northern New Mexico, Santa Clara is known for its blackware and redware pottery, and Mr. Speckled Rock is a master of his craft.
 He and his wife, Rosalda, will talk about how he makes his pottery and about the families who are best known for their pottery.Dinner: At the hotelEvening: Optional video or free eveningLodging: Drury Plaza Hotel Santa FeMeals Included: Breakfast, Lunch, Dinner